 They tried takeout for a few days.
 But the diner's business has traditionally come from within its steely, '50s-style walls, and that held true.
 It was only grossing $100 to $130 in takeout sales a day, Bill said.
 That doesn't even cover the payroll, let alone the cost of the food and other overhead.

-For that reason, the Juhls announced on Sunday that they would close the Hunter Dinerant altogether the following day.
+For that reason, the Juhls announced on Sunday that they would close the Hunter Dinerant indefinitely the following day.

 Speaking to The Citizen Tuesday, Bill said he's not sure what the future holds for the diner.
 Those 16 employees, even the core full-timers who've been there years, had to be let go.
 The Juhls could look into loans at the local, state or federal levels, but Bill doesn't have much faith in the process, he said.